camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 Note: A subprocess cannot have a timer start event.

-Note: A start timer event is scheduled as soon as process is deployed.
-There is no need to call `startProcessInstanceBy...`, although calling start process methods is not restricted and will cause one more starting of the process at the time of the `startProcessInstanceBy...` invocation.
+Note: A timer start event is scheduled as soon as process is deployed.
+There is no need to call `startProcessInstanceBy...`, although calling start process methods is not restricted and will cause one more start of the process at the time of the `startProcessInstanceBy...` invocation.

 The XML representation of a timer start event is the normal start event declaration, with a timer definition sub-element.
 The following example process will start 4 times, in 5 minute intervals, starting on 11th of March 2016, at 12:13 (24 hour clock system):